Hedius/puppet-clickhouse/REFERENCE.md

 Data type: `String`

 Name of the file, where Clickhouse Server quotas configuration will be stored.
 See https://clickhouse.com/docs/en/operations/quotas/.
-Defaults to 'quotas.xml'.
+Defaults to 'quotas.yaml'.

 Default value: `$clickhouse::params::quotas_file`